Terms of Business

 Client account

 8.9 We operate a client account facility which allows for money to be held or transferred in relation to a matter we are working on.
 However, the facility is operated at our discretion and any unauthorised receipts will be held pending further investigation or returned to the sender.
-Therefore, we ask that clients give us advance warning of any receipts.
+Therefore, we ask that you give us advance warning of any receipts.

 8.10 It is our policy to only accept cash up to £500.
 If you circumvent this policy by depositing cash direct with our bank we reserve the right to charge for any additional checks we deem necessary regarding the source of the funds.
-Where we have to pay money to a client, it will be paid by cheque or bank transfer.
+Where we have to pay money to you, it will be paid by cheque or bank transfer.
 It will not be paid in cash or to a third party.

 Client Interest